CamposTaPro/KeePass2-kdbx-4-header-extract/README.md

 ## Usage
 To use the script, follow these steps:
 1. Clone the repository.
-2. Install any required dependencies (if applicable).
+2. Run the script on your target KDBX 4 file.
-3. Run the script on your target KDBX 4 file.
+3. If you want to write the output in a file you can always redirect the stdout to the desired file

 ## Contributions
 Contributions are welcome!
 If you have suggestions or improvements, feel free to submit a pull request or open an issue.